jdi-docs/jdi-dark/source/includes/_introduction.md

 That allows you to unify and combine your REST methods and endpoints in one class (similar to UI Page Object pattern).

-Let&quote;s say we have a website for REST testing located at the following address: [http://httpbin.org](http://httpbin.org/) and we need to test some of its endpoints.
+Let's say we have a website for REST testing located at the following address: [http://httpbin.org](http://httpbin.org/) and we need to test some of its endpoints.
 We can create a Java class and describe the methods we want to test.

-*Isn&quote;t that simple?*
+*Isn't that simple?*

 ## 2. Create simple test using Service Object